theupdateframework/pep-on-pypi-with-tuf/README.rst

 .. image:: figure1.png

-Figure 1: A simplified overview of the roles in PyPI with TUF
+Figure 1: An overview of the role metadata available on PyPI

-Figure 1 shows a simplified overview of the roles that TUF metadata assume on PyPI.
+Figure 1 shows an overview of the roles that TUF metadata assume on PyPI.
 The top-level *root* role signs for the keys of the top-level *timestamp*, *snapshot*, *targets* and *root* roles.
 The *timestamp* role signs for every new snapshot of the repository metadata.
 The *snapshot* role signs for the *root*, *targets* and all delegated targets metadata.  keys with PyPI.
-The *bins* role signs for all projects that have not registered developer keys with PyPI.
+The *bins* role signs for all distributions of registered PyPI projects.

 TUF helps secure new or existing software update systems.
 Software update systems are vulnerable to many known attacks, including those that can result